 - Name summarizes the data or events the rule collects.

 - Description explains the rule in more detail, although only the beginning shows in the Rule Library.

 - Trial Rule indicates if trial mode is enabled or disabled for the rule.

-- Type shows the origin of the rule, built in Rule Builder or Advanced EPL, or downloaded from RSA Live.
+- Type shows the origin of the rule, built in Rule Builder or Advanced EPL, downloaded from RSA Live, or Endpoint Rule Bundle.

 Practice with Starter Pack Sample Rules

 The ESA Rules view is displayed with the Rules tab open.